cparedes/octopress/source/_posts/2012-02-17-acknowledgements.markdown

 * Mike Sawicki: though we haven't really worked together much, your insight and advice have helped me a lot.
 You've also provided a ton of awesome career advice and have shown me a lot of awesome shit in the industry, too.
+* David Lemphers: for being an awesome mentor.
+We differed a lot in how we approached problems, but it was damn healthy, and it was some of the better discussions I had while approaching computing problems.
+Further, you've showed me a lot of awesome ways to create distributed systems.

 Again, let me know if I've missed anyone.
 (If you're not listed, it doesn't mean I don't appreciate you - I certainly do!
 I've been blessed with knowing